akkeris/buildshuttle/README.md

 1. Potentially less secure than running worker inside kubernetes as its emphemeral and persists builds.
 2. More difficult to setup and administrate.

 You'll need to modify the `DOCKER_BUILD_SETTINGS` in the file `./manifests/buildshuttle-with-external-worker.yaml` to set the ip and port (and potentially any other settings) to reach the dockerd (docker daemon) on an external server.
 If your docker daemon has specific connection requirements (such as mutual TLS authentication or connects over https) see [dockerode](https://github.com/apocas/dockerode#getting-started) for other options you can specify when connecting to the daemon.
 See [configuring a docker daemon](https://docs.docker.com/config/daemon/) for more information on creating an external docker daemon worker for buildshuttle.
+For a simple example read the section **Creating an external worker** below.

 To deploy this type of configuration (after you've modified the manifest!) run `kubectl create -f ./manifests/buildshuttle-with-external-worker.yaml -n akkeris-system`.